Our mental health can also affect various social situations including decision making, interactions with others and dealing with stress.

 According to the HSE (Health and Safety Executive), in 2015/16 over 480,000 people in the UK reported that work-related stress was making them ill.
 This amounts to nearly 40% of all work-related illness.
-If 40% of a workforce is not performing to their best potential and is suffering will ill mental health, this can cause a substantial knock on effect to an organisation.
+If 40% of a workforce is not performing to their best potential and is suffering from ill mental health, this can cause a substantial knock-on effect on an organisation.

 ** UPDATE: The Employment team continue to share, legal updates and industry insights to raise awareness and promote a healthier workplace for all employees.
 See the news page link below the latest information: